MooersLab/writingLogTemplate/README.md

 ## Features

 - Protocol for planning a manuscript.

 - A table of contents that is automatically generated and hyperlinked.
 - An automatically generated index that is hyperlinked.
 - Support for generating a references cited section from a Bibtex library.
-- Section for lists required for most manuscripts like keywords.
+- Section for lists required for most manuscripts like keywords, alternate titles, and potential reviewers.
 - Includes inventories of the private and public data locations.
+- A checklist to monitor manuscript completion.
+- A timeline with milestones.
+A plan without deadlines is just a wish list.
+- A checklist to monitor manuscript completion.
+- A pre-writing protocol to warm up for the day's generative writing.
 - A writing log section for recording notes on each day's accomplishments.
-- A timeline with benchmarks.
-A plan without deadlines is just a wish list.
+- A section for the next action item to ease starting the next day.
+- A section for to-dos.
+- A section for future project ideas, related tangents, and rabbit holes.
 - Plot of wordcount by writing session to track your progress.

 ## Instructions